sharavsambuu/trading-cost-analysis/README.md

   - Find spread commission value from common FX brokers in order to estimate spread cost
   - Develop 1h based RSI strategy for FX with exit and reverse mode, starting cash is $100K
   - Map 1h signals to 1m timeframe for FX
-  - Do analysis for slippage by BPS
+  - Do analysis for slippage by BPS, make sure to include sensitivity test by discretized sigmas
-  - Do analysis for spread impact
+  - Do analysis for spread impact, and also include sensitivity by discretized sigmas
   - Combine spread cost with slippage cost and extract final equity in dollar term
   - Do Monte-Carlo Simulation and extract common metrics like risk of ruin, DSR
   - Calculate maximum drawdown from the simulations